 - Traffic Lights

-Traffic lights got their start with man operated Police Officer Posted Semaphore Devices, initially using what was known as the, "Go Go Stop Stop" system, which was a Semaphore system of sorts, a pole with two intersecting signs, when turned one was it would say Go Go and turned 90 degree to change it to saying Stop Stop.
-Later they added a railroad lantern with green and Red lenses to match with the Go Go Stop Stop.
-There was also some debate as to whether we needed a two color or three color system, NYPD chiefs of police argued for a simple two color system, while Baltimore Police Commissioner Charles D. Gaither felt without a third color to warn traffic that red was coming, we would end up with cars that were turning left stranded in intersections, likewise pedestrians left standing in the middle of a crosswalk.
-So he argued for and gained the support of Triple A to have an amber light between the green and red light so as to give pedestrians and left turning vehicles fair warning.
-These colors would play an important role in another lighting system Commissioner Gaither was working on at the time and that was his Police call box recall light system, he was using spare nautical lighting, so his options we limited to Red, Green, White and Amber and Blue.
-He initially had Red but feared from a distance an officer might mistake it for a traffic light, so while there were some red lights in the initial testing most of the red lenses were replaced relatively quickly, for the same reason they couldn't use Red they opted not to use Green, for a short time they used some blue lenses, but ran into issues of cost, at the time Cobalt used to make blue glass was expensive and as such Blue was also eliminated.
-White or Clear glass as it would have been was not even considered as they felt it might blend in too much with street lights.
-So the color finally settled on was Amber, one might think it would provide the same issues found with Red and green, except the Amber used was more of a Tan/Brown color whereas the Amber used on Traffic lights is most often described as Yellow.
-Over the years we have some Red lights from early in the program, and some Blue, but most commonly found was the Amber lens.
-Some old news articles wrote of a Green light, but in our finding we have never heard of or seen a green lens used on a recall light, the only explanation for this description would have been a reporter or group of reporters describing the color of the lamp itself, in fact I believe the article most often pointed out to us reads as if they are talking about the lamp, or casing itself and not specifically the lens.
-Anyway this page is more geared toward the traffic light and how it got its start here in Baltimore.
+Traffic lights got their start with man operated Police Officer Posted Semaphore Devices, initially using what was known as the, "Go Go - Stop Stop" system, which was a Semaphore system of sorts, a pole with two intersecting signs, when turned one way it would say Go - Go and turned 90 degree to change it to saying Stop - Stop.
+Later they added a railroad lantern with Green and Red lenses to match with the Go Go - Stop Stop.
+There was also some debate as to whether we needed a two color or three color system, NYPD chiefs of police argued for a simple two color system, while Baltimore Police Commissioner Charles D. Gaither felt without a third color to warn traffic that Red was coming, we would end up with cars that were turning left stranded in intersections, likewise pedestrians left standing in the middle of a crosswalk.
+So he argued for and gained the support of Triple A to have an Amber light between the Green and Red light so as to give pedestrians and left turning vehicles fair warning.
+These colors would play an important role in another lighting system Commissioner Gaither was working on at the time, and that was his Police Call Box Recall Light System.
+Using spare nautical lighting, for the Recall Lights, his options were limited to Red, Green, White and Amber and Blue.
+He initially had Green and Red but feared from a distance an officer might mistake it for a traffic light, Not to mention around this same time, the automatic traffic light was being introduces, and in Baltimore like DC these lights were placed on the corner.
+To drivers new to this system, distinguishing between a traffic light, and a police Recall Light was often confusing.
+So while there were some Green and Red recall lights in the initial testing most of the red and green lenses were replaced relatively quickly.
+For a short time they used some blue lenses, but ran into issues of cost, at the time the Cobalt used to make blue glass was expensive and as such Blue was also eliminated.
+White, or Clear glass as it would have been was not even considered (though in a pinch would have been used with a colored bulb) They felt clear with a white bulb might blend in too much with street lights.
+So the color finally settled on was Amber.
+One might think it would provide the same issues found with Red and Green, except the Amber used was more of a Tan/Brown color whereas the Amber used on Traffic lights was as it is today most often described as Yellow.
+Over the years we had some Red lights from early in the program, and some Blue, but most commonly found is the Amber lens.
+Some old news articles wrote of the Green light, but in our research we found they were very early on and most if not all were replaced before the 1930s Anyway this page is more geared toward the traffic light and how it got its start here in Baltimore.

 Baltimore's First Semaphore & The Traffic Officers that Worked Them